HackYourFuture/JavaScript2/Week3/README.md

 On of the central concepts in programming is the idea of `context`: the meaning of any particular thing is only determined in relation to its direct surroundings.
 Let's take language for example.
 If I say the following sentence:

-> asdas
+> I never said she stole my money.

-Reading this it's not obvious how to interpret what's said.
-It depends on `context` for me to know how to look at it correctly.
+Reading this it's not obvious how to interpret what the situation is about.
+Depending on the emphasis of the words it could mean any of the following:

-In JavaScript, scope refers to the current context of your code.
+- _I_ never said she stole my money.
+- I _never_ said she stole my money.
+- I never _said_ she stole my money.
+- I never said _she_ stole my money.
+- I never said she _stole_ my money.
+- I never said she stole _my_ money.
+- I never said she stole my _money_.

+It depends on `context` for me to know what really happened.
+In programming, the term `scope` refers to the relevant variables that are involved in

 ### Global vs. local (function and block)